adamnnagy/rock-paper-scissors/README.md

 # rock-paper-scissors

+# rules

+## reach a score
+check if someone has reached the target score of 5 if the score is reached, announce winner
+else: start a new round

+## best of 5 rounds
+establish a number of rounds (def: 5) start a round if draw, start a new round else award score check if all rounds have elapsed - round counter reached
+    if yes: game over, announce winner, new round? if not, start new round

+## Problem design

 1. inputs:
 - (single player): hand of the player
 - multi player: hand of both players at the same time?